 These, like upright vacuums, can only be used on flat surfaces.
 Fortunately, their advanced technology compensates.
 Robot vacuums eliminate the need for manual operation, saving you time and effort.

-Depending on the model, you may programme your robot vacuum to clean on its own.
+Depending on the model, you may program your robot vacuum to clean on its own.
 They are self-charging and often have auto-adjusting brushes.
 Most are also built to transition from carpet to hard flooring with ease.

 Some robot vacuums are compatible with virtual assistants such as Alexa and may be controlled via smartphone applications.
 They easily fit under furniture and are often quieter than conventional vacuums.